Death (Marvel Cinematic Universe): Relationship with Agatha Harkness

 Some time before 1750, Death, as green witch Rio Vidal, entered a relationship with Agatha Harkness, whom she had met while collecting the dead from one of Agatha's killing sprees.
 The pair lived together.
 Death, as Rio, can speak Spanish.
-When Agatha went into labor in 1750 with her son, Nicholas Scratch, Death appeared; Agatha bargained with her over the life of Nicholas, and Death granted them more time.
+When Agatha went into labor in 1750 with their son, Nicholas Scratch, Death appeared; Agatha bargained with her over the life of Nicholas, and Death granted them more time.
 Nicholas was an ill child, and Death took him when he was six years old – though Nicholas was happy to go with her, she made him say goodbye to a sleeping Agatha before taking him.
 Death may have been Nicholas' other parent; (Note: Suggested in Agatha All Along episode nine "Maiden Mother Crone", showrunner Jac Schaeffer said that the writers "talked at length about it, to the point of, 'Is Rio Nicky's father?'" – and that the team considered a resemblance to Death actress Aubrey Plaza when casting the child to portray Nicholas Scratch – but she ultimately considers his father "irrelevant in this story."
 Other members of the cast have referred to Death as his parent, using both female and male terms.) she later expressed regret over taking him, saying it is something she did not want, but had, to do.
 This affected her relationship with Agatha, whom she hurt, with Death later referring to Agatha as "[her] scar".

 Agatha then acquired power to be able to hide from Death, using the Darkhold.
 Death tracked Agatha down to Westview, New Jersey, in 2026, after Wanda Maximoff stripped Agatha of her power and the Darkhold.
 When Death found her, Agatha was under the effects of a spell cast by Wanda, trapping her mind in an assumed reality.
 Death was able to infiltrate the spell to appear as FBI agent Rio Vidal and coax Agatha to remember her real identity now that Wanda was "gone".
 With a powerless Agatha having broken free from the spell, Death tried to fight her, but Agatha implored Death to wait until she regained power to make it a better fight.
 Death decided to tell the Salem Seven, a rogue witch coven who wanted to kill Agatha, of her location.